How to Get Started Creating a Nanny Payroll Account

 Handle Overtime Correctly

-If you don't use a payroll service, you'll need to make sure to manage any overtime correctly.
-If your nanny works over 40 hours in a week, you must pay them time-and-a-half for the hours over 40.
-Live-in nannies generally are not entitled to overtime, but are simply paid for every hour they work (Note: there are special overtime requirements for live-in employees in New York, Massachusetts, Maryland, Maine and Minnesota.
-Consult your state or Care.com HomePay for details if this applies to you).
+Whether you use a payroll service or not, you'll need to make sure to manage any overtime correctly.
+If your nanny works more than 40 hours in a week, you must pay them time-and-a-half for the hours over 40.
+Live-in nannies generally are not entitled to overtime, but are simply paid for every hour they work.

-If you handle payroll on your own, you'll need to keep track of the wages paid (and taxes withheld) so you can file state and federal employment tax returns.
-The state and federal deadlines are different, but generally they are due on a quarterly basis.
+If you handle payroll on your own, you'll need to keep track of the taxes withheld from your nanny and the taxes your incur as a household employer so you can file state and federal employment tax returns.
+The state and federal deadlines run on different schedules, so you'll need to keep a calendar of these deadlines.
 At the end of the year, you'll provide a Form W-2 to your employee, file a Form W-2 Copy A/Form W-3 with the Social Security Administration, file a state annual reconciliation (most states) and file Schedule H with your federal income tax return.